Student Right-to-Know Information

 Title IX of the Education Amendments of 1972; 34 C.F.R.
 Part 106.
 Sex discrimination includes sexual harassment and sexual assault.

-Associate Vice President of Student Affairs and Title IX Coordinator
+Dean of Student Life and Title IX Coordinator

 Hawai‘i Pacific University

 1 Aloha Tower Drive, Ste.
 1400